yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

    - **Watch the Video Tutorial for the Answer:** [https://youtu.be/LfF9CsyVRgU](https://youtu.be/LfF9CsyVRgU)

-How can you create a nested if statement in Python?2

-A) by using elif keyword
-B) by using else keyword
-C) by indenting the inner if block under the outer if block
-D) by using parentheses around the inner if block
-Answer: C
-What is the purpose of a pass statement in Python?3

-A) to skip a block of code that is not needed
-B) to indicate that a block of code is empty or not implemented yet
-C) to exit a loop or a function prematurely
-D) to pass a value or an argument to another function
-Answer: B

-What is the syntax of a while loop in Python?1

-A) while condition: statement
-B) while (condition): statement
-C) while condition do statement
-D) while (condition) do statement
-Answer: A

 What is the difference between a break statement and a continue statement in Python?4